-A legion of chefs, food adventurers, restauranteurs, and wine-buffs have made their home here, bringing with them the flavours of their country, whether they’re Khmer, French, Italian, American or Belgian.
+A legion of chefs, food adventurers, restauranteurs, and wine-buffs have made their home in Siem Reap, bringing with them the flavours of their country, whether they’re Khmer, French, Italian, American or Belgian.

 We’re going to start with burgers, because we’ve seen internet wars break out over which are the best in town.
 Burger Gourmand on Sok San Road is what happens when the French get their hands on something as simple as a meat sandwich.
 Using homemade buns, they make them with beef, as you’d expect, but they also make them with duck, and lamb, and chicken, and pork, and for a rather unbeatable flourish, with foie gras.
 You can’t top that… unless, of course, you’re adding the caramelised shallots.
 Their French fries are top notch too.